HouzuoGuo/laitos/doc/[Daemon]-DNS-server-(TCP-over-DNS).md

 Configure your web browser to use the address `127.0.0.12:8080` (the port number comes from `-proxyport`) for both the HTTP and HTTPS proxy.

-Each proxy connection has a sustained throughput of ~1.2KB/second under normal conditions, therefore using a terminal-based web browser (such as `links2`) is strongly recommended.
+When using CNAME queries as carrier (default), each proxy connection has a sustained throughput of ~2KB/s.
+Using TXT queries as carrier (`-proxyenabletxt`) will improve the throughput to ~10KB/s.

-On the other hand, desktop browsers often download large javascript and image files unsuitable for the limited throughput.
+Though the throughput is limited, it is in fact sufficient for general web
+browsing:

+- Consider using terminal-based web browsers such as `links2`, `lynx`, or `w3m`.
+  They always work well under limited bandwidth, though they are incapable of handling javascript.
+  * You cannot login to Gmail or Outlook email using those browsers.
+- When using a regular web browser such as Chrome and Firefox, configure the settings to disable downloading of images to conserve bandwidth.
+  * You can login to Gmail and Outlook in this configuration.

 ### Start a companion localhost DNS proxy resolver